 If you are intending to use another equivalency testing company, we recommend you contact our admissions team prior to doing so to ensure that they meet the entry criteria.

 Your spoken and written English must be of an adequate standard for postgraduate study.
-If English is not your first language, you will need a minimum score of 7.0 under the International English Language Testing System (IELTS).
+If English is not your native language, you will need a minimum score of 6.5 (Band A) under the International English Language Testing System (IELTS).

 You will need to provide two appropriate references in support of your application.
 Both must be received directly from the referee from a business email address that can be verified.

 At least one of your references should be from your current employer, and if you have ever worked with children, you should provide a reference from that employer.